grafana/grafana/docs/sources/reference/templating.md

 ### Variable options

-A variable is presented as a dropdown select box at the top of the dashboards.
+A variable is presented as a dropdown select box at the top of the dashboard.
 It has a current value and a set of **options**.
 The **options** is the set of values you can choose from.

 ## Adding a variable